AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/average-minute-audience-panel.md

 ---
 title: Media Average Minute Audience panel
-description: How to use and interpret the Media Average Minute Audience panel in Analysis Workspace.
+description: How to use and interpret the Media average minute audience panel in Analysis Workspace.
 feature: Panels
 role: User, Admin
 exl-id: c55b5534-a9a6-47f1-8b43-c8c0b8686c53